abdulfatir/abdulfatir.github.io/_posts/2018-9-28-Normalizing-Flows-Part-1.md

 where the second equality comes from the inverse-function theorem.

-Rezende et. al. proposed two different families of invertible transformations: planar flow and radial flow.
+Rezende and Mohamed (2015) proposed two different families of invertible transformations: planar flow and radial flow.

 ## Planar Flow